Oregon Legislative Assembly: Legislator salary and compensation

 The job of a member of the Legislative Assembly is considered a "part-time" job in Oregon, and is compensated accordingly.
 Legislators are paid $33,852 per year.
 Presiding officers (the Speaker of the House and Senate President) are compensated double, $67,704 per year.
 While in session, legislators also receive a $151 per diem.

 In the 2022 Regular Session, at the request of the Asian Pacific American Network of Oregon (APANO) and Family Forward Oregon, a SB1566 was introduced to increase legislators pay.
 SB 1566 establishes an annual salary for members of the Legislative Assembly equal to the annual occupational mean wage estimate for Oregon in the prior year, as determined by the U.S. Department of Labor and the Oregon Employment Department.
 And it directs the salary to be adjusted to conform to the mean only once every two years.
 It also authorizes a child care allowance for members who have children or dependents under the age of 13.

 Sen. Floyd Prozanski (D-Eugene) said at the hearing that the low pay deters Oregonians from serving in the Legislature and urged the new salary be approved.
 He said the current pay serves to encourage only those with personal wealth or with multiple jobs to run for the legislature.
-Because of the high time commitment legislative positions require, the current salary also makes it financially difficult for some to stay in office once they’ve been elected.
+Because of the high time commitment legislative positions require, the current salary also makes it financially difficult for some to stay in office once they have been elected.
 Ultimately, SB1566 did not make it out of the Senate Rules Committee.